AumkarMali/BehaViewer/README.md

 The gradientBoostingClassifier function uses HistGradientBoostingClassifier.
 The HistGradientBoostingClassifier is an advanced implimentation of the Gradient boosting alogrithm.
 It is provided by Scikit-Learn library.
 It uses histogram based techniques to enhance the efficiency and scalibity of gradient boosting.
 This is why the HistGradientBoostingClassifier is extremely suitable for large datasets.
 Gradient boosting models are used in a wide range of predictive modeling and machine learning tasks.
 While on one hand the GradientBoostingClassifiers struggle to handle large datasets due to its memory consumption.
 The HistGradientBoostingClassifier can handle large datasets with ease making it more useful for big data applications.

 Flask app is a small and lightweight Python web framework.
-It provides useful tools and features allows to create web applicaitons in python very easily.
+It provides useful tools and features allowing the developer to create web applicaitons in python very easily.

 The panda data frame creates a chart using the data given